 - One of the most iconic elements of Easter in Israel is the famous Good Friday procession in which thousands of Christian pilgrims march along the Via Dolorosa in the Christian Quarter of the Old City.

 - On Saturday, Orthodox Christians celebrate the Ceremony of the Holy Fire, when thousands gather to await the miraculous lighting of the Patriarch’s candle from within the tomb.

-- On Palm Sunday, the stream of pilgrims who descend the Mount of Olives singing hymns and bearing palm fronds, reenacting Jesus’ entrance into Jerusalem. (interested in a private package with focus on Catholicism?
+- On Palm Sunday, the stream of pilgrims who descend the Mount of Olives (which can be visited on this Jerusalem Mount of Olives and Temple Mount Tour) singing hymns and bearing palm fronds, reenacting Jesus’ entrance into Jerusalem. (interested in a private package with focus on Catholicism?
 Check out our Catholic private package tours)

 - For Protestant Christians, the highlight of Easter Sunday is the Sunrise Service at the Garden Tomb (interested in Protestant Heritage in Israel, check out our Protestant private package tours)